theupdateframework/taps/tap7.md

   --config tmp/.tuf-tester.yml
 ```

-The conformance tester returns `0` if the implementation conforms with the
+The conformance tester returns `0` if all tests return results as expected,
+indicating that the implementation conforms to the specification.

-specification.
-If conformance_tester.py returns a non-zero return code,
+If `conformance_tester.py` returns a non-zero return code,
 it signals a failure.
 Optionally, a list of the conformance tests that the
 updater failed is printed or logged.

 An example of a `.tuf-tester.yml` configuration file for a Python updater:

 ```
-# The command that the conformance tester executes to verify conformant_updater.py's
-# conformity with the specification.
-command: "python conformant_updater.py
-  --file foo.tgz
-  --repository-files tmp/repository-files
-  --client-metadata tmp/client-metadata
-  --client-targets tmp/client-targets"
+# The name of the Wrapper module, which will be imported and used by the
+# Tester.
+module: ref_impl_wrapper

 # conformant_updater.py supports the following keytypes.
 keytype: ed25519, ecdsa